domel/research-paper-2025/exp/README.md

 Sin3 is competitive regarding reasoning performance (Exec): for the LMDB dataset, on average, sin3 takes ca. 10.5s, spinrdf ca. 11.8s, and recSPARQL ca. 36.2s.
 For the Yago dataset, on average, sin3 takes ca. 6.7s , spinrdf ca. 3.1s, and recSPARQL ca. 34.7s.
 Hence, we note that spinrdf, which uses a query engine (Jena), performs much better for the Yago dataset.

-We revisit this in future work.
+A benefit of rule languages is that both forward- and backward reasoning strategies can be used.
+To illustrate this, we used the [Deep Taxonomy (DT)](https://eulersharp.sourceforge.net/2009/12dtb/), a construct query that implements the OWL2 RL cax-sco rule [9], and a custom query requesting all instances of class A2.
+Backward reasoning has an advantage here, as only a small part of the transitive closure has to be searched;
+forward reasoning has to materialize the entire transitive closure.
+Indeed, after translating the OWL2 RL query to a backward-chaining N3 rule, eye takes avg.
+34ms, while spinrdf does not return results after 1h (results not shown in table).

 ### Zika experiment